Sustainability | SocietyRespect for Human Rights

 Initiatives for Prevention and Reduction of Human Rights Risks

-In 2020, TDK joined the Responsible Business Alliance (RBA), an organization which is dedicated to improving social, environmental and ethical conditions in the global supply chains.
+With regard to issues that need to be prioritized as being of key importance, TDK undertakes activities aimed at preventing and mitigating risk, referencing the UNGP and the RBA Code of Conduct, assessment items and audit framework.
+In 2020, TDK joined the RBA, an organization which is dedicated to improving social, environmental and ethical conditions in the global supply chains.
 TDK utilizes the RBA Code of Conduct as the standard to promote our CSR activities at manufacturing sites.
-To prioritize the human rights key themes described above, we conduct activities to prevent and reduce risks in alliance with the RBA’s Code of Conduct, assessment items and audit frameworks.
+The details are as follows.

 Related link